Moroccans in France

-French-Moroccans or Franco-Moroccans or simply (French: Franco-Marocains) are French citizens and nationals ethnic group, of the France with French citizenship and a French passport of Moroccans descent, immigrants from Morocco to the France and their descendants they are the second largest ethnic group in the France after Algerians in France.
-French people of Moroccan descent living in France account for a large sector of the total immigrant population in France.
-Following the French protectorate in French Morocco from 1912 to 1956, many Moroccans chose to immigrate to France from the 1960s to the present due to France's favorable economic conditions.
+French-Moroccans or Franco-Moroccans (French: Franco-Marocains) are French citizens and nationals of Moroccan descent.
+Moroccan immigrants to France and their descendants are the second largest non-European-origin ethnic group in France after Algerians in France.
+Following the French protectorate in Morocco from 1912 to 1956, many Moroccans chose to immigrate to France from the 1960s to the present in pursuit of economic opportunity.

 Demographics

 The 2011 Census recorded 433,026 Moroccan-born people.